 In Idaho, the two largest reproducing populations of white sturgeon are below Bliss and Hells Canyon dams.
 Only small numbers of fish exist in the other reaches.

 To support white sturgeon populations in the Snake River, we developed a program to monitor the health and abundance of these fish from Shoshone Falls downstream to the Hells Canyon reach.
 Our biologists regularly capture, examine and release sturgeon, using tiny electronic tags to keep track of survival, growth rates, fertility and other data.

 Fish Passage Center

 The Fish Passage Center is paid for by Bonneville Power Administration (BPA).
-It provides information on anadromous fish (fish that travel to and from the ocean) that go through the main Snake and Columbia rivers hydropower systems.
+It provides information on anadromous fish (salmon and steelhead that travel to and from the ocean) that go through the main Snake and Columbia river hydropower systems.

-Anglers can find out how many adult anadromous fish enter the Snake River Basin each year and how those numbers compare to past years.
+Anglers can find out how many adult salmon and steelhead enter the Snake River Basin each year and how those numbers compare to past years.

 The Idaho Department of Fish and Game (IDFG) and Oregon Department of Fish and Wildlife (ODFW) also provide information on fishing seasons and license and tag requirements for salmon and steelhead in Idaho and Oregon waters.